justjohnd/workflow/Log.md

 **5/27/22** Friday
 - Create Bootstrap-like navbar in Tailwind CSS
 - Study svgs.
 What are they?
 How are they used?
-How are they embedded as background images or directly in html via the <svg> tag
+How are they embedded as background images or directly in html via the `<svg>` tag

+  **5/31/22** Tuesday
+  Study basics of APIs
+  Study basics of Event Listeners